 Now lube the O ring with a little oil and on it goes.
 The diagram says to mount it finger tight plus one turn.
 I usually mount them as tight as I can with my bare hands.
 I’ve never had one leak, let alone come off.
 As far as which filter…..there are substitutes which are probably just as good.
 For as long as the warranty is valid I will use Cummins original parts, and I may stick with them afterwards.
 Takes the guess work out of it.

 EDIT: I have since procured this little gem…..
 Sears Craftsman, available on line at Amazon.
-Haven’t actually used it yet, but I fitted it on the old filter and my gut says it’s gonna do the trick!
+It does the trick and then some…..

 Now it’s time to put new oil in .
 The book specifies ASP rating of CJ-4 for engines with DEF.
 If you want to melt a forum or Facebook page start the “which oil to use” discussion.
 You’ll get 12 opinions from 10 different people.
 The consensus amongst owners of our chassis is that the Shell Rotella T4 15/40 is a decent oil for this engine.
 It’s not the only one, but it works for me.
 And it goes in the generator too.
 Wallymart generally has the best prices.
 4-1/2 gallons.
 Yessir.